 Computer monitors are smart devices these days but they too can fail.
 It’s not always your PC showing an error, and that message on your monitor might be from the monitor itself.

 You plug a new monitor into a laptop with a broken screen and still can’t see anything!
 You may need to tap a few magic keystrokes to turn it on.

-Screen resolution is a simple concept but when combined with the myriad ways that Windows can be configured, screen resolution can quickly be confusing.
+Screen resolution is a simple concept, but when combined with the myriad ways that Windows can be configured, it can quickly become confusing.